gammons/spotify-search/README.md

-# Spotify::Search
+# Spotify-search

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/spotify/search`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This is a simple gem that allows for searching of Spotify's web-api, given an artist and song name.

 ## Installation